-Polycythemia vera occurs when the bone marrow produces too many red blood cells and platelets.
-This abnormal increase of red blood cells in the blood thickens your blood.
+Polycythemia vera occurs when the bone marrow produces too many blood cells, especially red blood cells.
+This thickens your blood.
 The result: blood clots and a higher risk of stroke or heart attack.
 This condition can also lead to:

 - Deep vein thrombosis (DVT)